Here are 10 scriptural reasons to express your gratitude to God for the wonderful gifts He's given you.

 We are to be thankful for who God is:

 10. He is “faithful and just” (1 John 1:9).

-If you’re like me, you probably good at saying “thank you” for some of these things, and not as good at showing appreciation for others.
-Why not set aside some time to up your “gratitude quotient’?
+If you’re like me, you are probably good at saying “thank you” for some of these things, and not as good at showing appreciation for others.
+Why not set aside some time to up your 'gratitude quotient’?
 Select one item to add to your daily prayers each week—that’s what I’m doing.